Metu-O/Feature-Selection-Qiime2-/README.md

 # 2. SelectFromModel Using Stochastic Gradient Descent Estimator

 The sklearn stochastic gradient descent (SGD) classifier was used as a base estimator in the feature selection step of my classification pipeline.
-RFC has a feature_importances_ attribute after fitting, which was used as the importance_getter parameter.
+RFC has a coef_ attribute after fitting, which was used as the importance_getter parameter.
 For more details about sklearn's SGDClassifier, click on this [link](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html).

 # 3. SelectFromModel Using Multinomial Naive Bayes Estimator

 The sklearn multinomial naive bayes (MultinomialNB) classifier was used as a base estimator in the feature selection step of my classification pipeline.
-RFC has a feature_importances_ attribute after fitting, which was used as the importance_getter parameter.
+RFC has a feature_log_prob_ attribute after fitting, which was used as the importance_getter parameter.
 For more details about sklearn's MultinomialNB, click on this [link](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html).

 # Initializing